Reviews Communities Blog FAQ Services Contact

 6) Optimize VA strategy.
 If you hold a VA loan at a lower rate, prepare an assumption package and specify a release of liability and restoration of entitlement terms in your marketing notes.
 Cap concessions at 4 percent and reserve credits for appraisal or rate buydown leverage.

 7) Fix and stage for maximum ROI.
-Use a pre listing inspection to target low cost, high impact repairs.
-Coastal staging in areas like Point Loma often runs 5 to 8 dollars per square foot and can add 6 to 10 percent to sale price.
-Inland staging in Clairemont runs 3 to 5 dollars per square foot with a 4 to 7 percent uplift.
+Use a pre-listing inspection to target low-cost, high-impact repairs.
+Coastal staging in areas like Point Loma often runs $5 to $8 per square foot and can add 6 to 10 percent to sale price.
+Inland staging in Clairemont runs $3 to $5 per square foot with a 4 to 7 percent uplift.

 9) Negotiate offers with a net-first lens.
 Prioritize clean contingencies, certainty of close, and credit structure over headline price.
 For VA buyers, deliver the required appraisal addendum within 5 business days of acceptance to avoid delays.